Exploring Widevine for Fun and Profit: L3 Keybox Recovery

 The approach that we followed to recover the keybox was not to directly break into the layer of obfuscation.
 This would have made of our work technology-dependent, while we aim for more long-term lessons.
 Instead, we stepped back and monitored the unprotected functions calling the \texttt{OEMCrypto} interface using WideXtractor.
 Indeed, we notice that most functions of \texttt{libwvdrmengine.so} are not protected.
 Thus, we managed to collect a lot of memory data loaded during the execution of the obfuscated functions.
 Of particular interest, we were able to observe all memory unmapping that happens through calls to \texttt{munmap}.
 We noticed that the \texttt{OEMCrypto} functions load a significant amount of data though these calls especially sensitive ones.

 Thus, our next target is to look for a function requiring the keybox for its operations.
-We recall that the keybox is regularly used in \texttt{OEMCrypto\_LoadDeviceRSAKey} to decrypt the rewrapped Device RSA Key in L3 mode, but also during device blob creation with \texttt{OEMCrypto} methods like \texttt{GetDeviceID} or \texttt{GetKeyData}.
+We recall that the keybox is used in \texttt{OEMCrypto\_RewrapDeviceRSAKey} to re-encrypt the provisioned Device RSA Key, but also during device blob creation with \texttt{OEMCrypto} methods like \texttt{GetDeviceID} or \texttt{GetKeyData}.
 Accordingly, these functions map a proper region of memory for the keybox, loads the keybox value inside it, and finally unmaps that region at the end of the function.
 Because of the obfuscation, it is hard to observe the loading step.
 However, these functions do not clear the memory before unmapping.
 Therefore, we retrieved the content of the unmapped regions.
 Then, relying on what we know about the keybox, we filtered this content to keep the regions of size 128 bytes including the keybox magic number.

 It turns out that there is only one.
 We verify our finding by checking the CRC-32 value.
 The keybox being recovered, we can now decrypt the license keys, hence the video tracks destined to L3.
 It is worth noting that this is particularly interesting, especially that we did not even get to break into the underlying obfuscation.
 In fact, our analyses were guided by the conceptual structure of the Widevine protocol.